The Cyber Resilience Act’s main focus in on companies developing and commercializing non-embedded software.

 Follow our comprehensive guide to know more!

-Products with digital elements shall be designed, developed and produced in such a way that they enable an appropriate level of cybersecurity based on the risks;
+(1) Products with digital elements shall be designed, developed and produced in such a way that they ensure an appropriate level of cybersecurity based on the risks.

-be placed on the market without any known exploitable vulnerabilities;
+(a) be made available on the market without known exploitable vulnerabilities;

-ensure protection from unauthorised access by appropriate control mechanisms, including but not limited to authentication, identity or access management systems;
+(d) ensure protection from unauthorised access by appropriate control mechanisms, including but not limited to authentication, identity or access management systems, and report on possible unauthorised access;

-protect the confidentiality of stored, transmitted or otherwise processed data, personal or other, such as by encrypting relevant data at rest or in transit by state of the art mechanisms;
+(e) protect the confidentiality of stored, transmitted or otherwise processed data, personal or other, such as by encrypting relevant data at rest or in transit by state of the art mechanisms, and by using other technical means;

-protect the integrity of stored, transmitted or otherwise processed data, personal or other, commands, programs and configuration against any manipulation or modification not authorised by the user, as well as report on corruptions;
+(f) protect the integrity of stored, transmitted or otherwise processed data, personal or other, commands, programs and configuration against any manipulation or modification not authorised by the user, and report on corruptions;

-process only data, personal or other, that are adequate, relevant and limited to what is necessary in relation to the intended purpose of the product (‘minimisation of data’);
+(g) process only data, personal or other, that are adequate, relevant and limited to what is necessary in relation to the intended purpose of the product with digital elements (data minimisation);

-protect the availability of essential functions, including the resilience against and mitigation of denial of service attacks;
+(h) protect the availability of essential and basic functions, also after an incident, including through resilience and mitigation measures against denial-of-service attacks;

-minimise their negative impact by themselves or connected devices on the availability of services provided by other devices or networks;
+(i) minimise the negative impact by the products themselves or connected devices on the availability of services provided by other devices or networks;

-provide security related information by recording and/or monitoring relevant internal activity, including the access to or modification of data, services or functions;
+(l) provide security related information by recording and monitoring relevant internal activity, including the access to or modification of data, services or functions, with an opt-out mechanism for the user;

-provide the possibility for users to securely and easily remove all data and settings and, where such data can be transferred to other products or systems, ensure this is done in a secure manner.
+(m) provide the possibility for users to securely and easily remove on a permanent basis all data and settings and, where such data can be transferred to other products or systems, ensure that this is done in a secure manner.

 Software developers are required to maintain certain mandatory documentation in compliance with the Cyber Resilience Act.
 This documentation includes: